 A WLAN network name is provided in WLAN beacon signal in so-called SSID (Service Set ID) information element.
 There is also the possibility for a WLAN UE to actively solicit support for specific SSIDs by sending a probe request message and receive a reply if the access point does support the solicited SSID.
-[IEEE 802.11-01/659r0]
+Active and passing scanning are defined in IEEE 802.11 [21].